The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 5. Glassdoor — Salary Intelligence

-Glassdoor’s job board is underrated.
-You get salary data, company reviews, and interview insights all in one place.
-Use it to vet employers before applying.
+Underrated job board.
+Salary data, company reviews, and interview insights all in one place.
+Vet employers before you apply.

 - Pro tip: Filter for companies with 4.0+ ratings and rising salary trends.
-Avoid companies with a pattern of “culture” complaints — they’re statistically likelier to have high turnover.
+Skip companies with recurring “culture” complaints — they statistically have higher turnover.

-Recruiter Secret: “I spend 6 seconds on a resume before deciding yes or no. If I can’t find your current role, years of experience, and top 3 skills in that time, you’re out.” — Sarah K., Senior Recruiter at a Fortune 500 tech company
+Recruiter Secret: “I spend 6 seconds on a resume before deciding yes or no. If I can’t find your current role, years of experience, and top 3 skills in that time, you’re out.” — Sarah K., Senior Recruiter, Fortune 500 tech company

 US Labor Laws Every Job Seeker Must Know

 Knowing your rights changes how you negotiate.
-Here are the non-negotiables in the American workplace.
+Here’s what every American worker needs to understand.

 At-Will Employment (49 States)

-You or your employer can terminate the relationship anytime, for any legal reason, without notice.
-Only Montana requires “good cause” for termination after a probationary period.
-This makes at-will employment the single most important thing to understand about US work culture.
+You or your employer can end the relationship anytime, for any legal reason, without notice.
+Only Montana requires “good cause” after a probationary period.
+This single rule shapes everything about US work culture.

 FLSA — Fair Labor Standards Act

-Sets the federal minimum wage at $7.25/hour (though 30 states have higher minimums — Washington leads at $16.28/hour).
-FLSA also governs overtime: non-exempt employees get 1.5x pay for hours worked beyond 40 in a week.
+Federal minimum wage: $7.25/hour.
+But 30 states have higher minimums — Washington leads at $16.28/hour.
+FLSA also mandates overtime: 1.5x pay for hours beyond 40 in a week for non-exempt employees.

 Exempt vs. Non-Exempt